Mr-Milk/Mr-Milk/README.md

 #### About me

-🎒 Postdoctoral Fellow at Renderio Lab
+🎒 Postdoctoral Fellow at Rendeiro Lab

 📦 Working with spatial omics data